 Your advanced skills in professional practice will give you the ability and confidence to move your career pathway to a new level.

 A survey of our graduates revealed that their practice was enhanced by increased confidence, the ability to articulate a coherent argument and being better able to fulfill clients’ needs by being guided by research evidence.

 You may be similar to most students on this programme and be in on-going employment in health, social care or business settings.
 Therefore you’ll have access to careers support and guidance through your individual employers, NHS career websites or Royal Colleges.
-However, as students you’ll also have access to the additional facilities and resources offered by the Plymouth University Careers Service, including:
+However, as students you’ll also have access to the additional facilities and resources offered by the University of Plymouth Careers Service, including:

 - careers information

 - advice and guidance, which is impartial ad confidential

 - help with applying for jobs, including application and interview preparation

 Further information can be obtained from our careers and employability pages.